spacetelescope/slitlessutils/docs/glossary.rst

 	attitude
 		This may have many definitions, but in this context it refers to the direction and orientation that the telescope is pointed.
 It is largely set by the CRVAL-keywords and the position angle, which is encoded in either the CD- or PC-matrices.
 Here, this is considered synonymous with *pointing*.

+	contamination model
+		A model that describes the amount of light from an unrelated source that adversely affects the flux of the source in question.
+These models are built on existing observations, usually broadband photometry, but can be spectroscopic data as well.
+The concept of a *contamination model* only pertains to the :doc:`Single-Exposure Extraction <single>`, as the :doc:`Multi-Exposure Extraction <multi>` uses data at multiple position angles to mitigate contamination (see `Ryan, Casertano, & Pirzkal (2018) <https://ui.adsabs.harvard.edu/abs/2018PASP..130c4501R/abstract>`_).

 	cosmic ray
 		A high energy particle that imparts a significant amount of charge.
 Cosmic rays often appear as very sharp, discontinuous features that do not reappear in successive images.